-One of our aims is to educate people about the importance of essential nutrients for the maintenance of good health and the prevention and treatment of different illnesses.
+One of our aims is to provide community education around the importance of essential nutrients for the maintenance of good health and the prevention and treatment of different illnesses.
 Our community outreach and education includes:

 - Continuing Professional Development (CPD) e-learning course